cypl/react-modal-classic/README.md

 - collecting informations with a form
 - showing a login form
 - visualize a media
-- getting information on a specific element…
+- getting informations on a specific element…

 It can show every content you need, following this idea: *“one modal at a time”*… which means, that you can't open more than one modal at the same time in the viewport.